Epicor Prophet 21 & Kinetic On-Prem End-of-Life: What It Means and How We Help

 -

-Choose a path that aligns with your business goals
+Choose a path aligned with your business goals

 We’re happy to help you turn published timelines into an actionable, low-stress plan.